aguywhosaguy/pilot-lua/Screen.md

 ## `void Screen:ClearElements(string className=nil, dictionary properties)`

 > Clears the elements on the screen.
-Optional a `className` can be passed to select only a specific type of object.
+Optionally a `className` can be passed to select only a specific type of object.
 (The effect of `properties` is currently unknown)

 ___